%20(7%20x%202%20in).png)

 -

 Seattle-Tacoma Int'l Airport (SEA) is the closest major airport to Whidbey Island with numerous options for most domestic and international routes.
 Whidbey SeaTac Airport Shuttle provides frequent service from SEA to all points on Whidbey Island.
+The new Blue Line Light Rail service from Seatac Airport to Lynnwood is another less expensive option with connecting bus service to the ferry terminal serving Whidbey Island.

 -